santigarcor/laratrust/docs/seeder.md

 ];
 ```

-So you should have in mind:
+To understand the file you must know:
 - The first level is the roles.
 - The second level is the modules.
-- The second level assignation is the permissions
+- The second level assignments are the permissions.

 With that in mind, you should arrange your roles, modules and permissions like this: